What is a listing agreement?

 How to terminate a listing agreement

-There are two main steps you should take while figuring out how to back out of your listing agreement.
+There are three main steps you should take while figuring out how to back out of your listing agreement.

 1. Revisit the listing agreement you signed